elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

   -p frame_id:=v4l_frame

 ```

+To make pose estimation reliable, the camera is calibrated at 640×360 resolution.
+A calibration file containing the intrinsic matrix, distortion coefficients, and projection parameters is loaded at startup.
+This allows the system to remove lens distortion and convert pixel measurements into consistent poses.

 AR tags from a 4×4 dictionary are printed at a known physical size.
 The detector node listens to the camera topic, identifies markers in each frame, and publishes a list of detections.
 Each detection includes the marker ID and its position and orientation relative to the camera frame, giving the controller a full 6-DoF pose to work with.